 Since the introduction of the smoking ban in the UK in July 2007, more and more people are trying to quit smoking and with the right determination and the right treatment, more and more are succeeding.

-Following an online consultation with our GMC and EU-registered doctors, PharmaDoctor can provide you with an online prescription for Champix, a non nicotine based medication to help you break the habit for good.
+Following an online consultation with our UK registered doctor, PharmaDoctor can provide you with an online prescription for Champix, a non nicotine based medication to help you break the habit for good.

 What is it?